r/classicalmusic Subreddit Stats and Best Posting Times

 r/classicalmusic Engagement Analysis

-r/classicalmusic shows typical engagement for a community of this scale, with an average of 92.2 upvotes per post across its 2,440,732 members.
-The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.22.
+r/classicalmusic shows typical engagement for a community of this scale, with an average of 28.9 upvotes per post across its 2,447,095 members.
+The community is highly discussion-oriented, with a comment-to-upvote ratio of 0.83.
 To reach the Hot section of r/classicalmusic, posts typically need at least 3 upvotes, reflecting the community's activity level.

 r/classicalmusic Posting Patterns Analysis

-Based on an analysis of 100 top posts from the past week, Friday is the most active day with 21 posts reaching the top, while Thursday sees the least activity with 9 posts.
-Activity is fairly evenly distributed between weekdays and weekends.
+Based on an analysis of 100 top posts from the past week, Friday is the most active day with 19 posts reaching the top, while Sunday sees the least activity with 11 posts.
+Weekday activity is higher than weekends, suggesting a more professionally-oriented community.

 r/classicalmusic Growth Analysis